-After you set up and register the computer, it is important to take the following steps:
+After you set up and register the computer, we recommend the following steps to get the most out of your smart investment:

 - Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
-For more information, see [Connecting to a network on page 13](#). - Update your antivirus software-Protect your computer from damage caused by viruses.
+For more information, see [Connecting to a network on page 15](#). - Update your antivirus software-Protect your computer from damage caused by viruses.
 The software is preinstalled on the computer.
-For more information, see [Using antivirus software on page 54](#). - Get to know your computer-Learn about your computer features.
-See [Getting to know your computer on page 4](#) and [Navigating using the keyboard, touch gestures and pointing devices on page 20](#) for additional information. - Find installed software-Access a list of the software preinstalled on the computer: Select Start > All Programs.
+For more information, see [Using antivirus software on page 52](#). - Get to know your computer-Learn about your computer features.
+See [Getting to know your computer on page 3](#) and [Navigating using the keyboard, touch gestures and pointing devices on page 20](#) for additional information. - Find installed software-Access a list of the software preinstalled on the computer: Select Start > All Programs.
 For details about using the software included with the computer, see the software manufacturer's instructions, which may be provided with the software or on the manufacturer's website. - Back up your hard drive by creating recovery discs or a recovery flash drive.
-See [Backup and recovery on page 58](#).
+See [Backup and recovery on page 57](#).